bethel-school-of-technology/city-care-frontend/README.md

  -->

 # Navigation
-          Connected the navigation links used in the header to the components they belong to
+          Connected the navigation links used in the header to the components they belong to.
+          Connected the team name in the footer to a link leading to the about us page.

 # Generate the starter templates for the structure of the app